-Window boxes are show pieces.
-They present a window, mark a season, define a space and when done right provide inspiration forthe viewer and admiration for the maker.
-From a Parisian courtyard, to a NYC office building facade, window boxes are a dish best served spectacular.
+Window boxes are displays.
+They present a window, mark a season, define a space and when done right, provide inspiration for the viewer, and admiration for the maker.
+From a Parisian courtyard to a NYC 5th ave Brownstone, window boxes are best served spectacular!

 There are so many different formats that produce a show stopping window box.
-My favorite is the - Thriller, Filler, Spiller format.
-It’s a super easy technique that you can use over and over again taking the guess work out of designing stunning window boxes in any season.
+My favorite is the - Thriller.
+Filler.
+Spiller.
+It’s a super easy technique with a few variations that you can use over and over again, taking the guess work out of designing stunning window boxes in any season.
 Here’s a breakdown of the technique.

 Thriller - is the show stopper plant and vertical accent of the box.